dbp/sublime-rust/README.md

 and select `Package Control: Install Package` and then select `Rust` from the list.
 That's it.

+## Development

+The files are written in the JSON format supported by the Sublime Text package AAAPackageDev, because the format is much easier to read / edit than the xml based plist format.

+So install that package and then work on the .JSON-* files.
+There is a build system that comes with that package, so if everything is set up right, you should just be able to trigger the build (F7) and get the corresponding .tmLanguage / .tmPreferences files.
+It will also display errors if you have not formatted the file correctly.

+One impact of using this indirect format is that you usually have to double escape anything in the match patterns, ie, "\(" has to be "\\(" as otherwise it will try to interpret '\(' as a JSON escape code (which doesn't exist).

 ## Credits

 Created 2012 by Daniel Patterson <dbp@riseup.net>.